The Twins Almanac for July

 July 3, 2000

-Ortiz Drives In Three Runs Without Official At-Bat
+Ortiz Bats In Three Runs Without Official At-Bat

-David Ortiz collects three RBI without recording an official at-bat in an 11-8 loss to Boston.
+David Ortiz collected three RBI without recording an official at-bat in an 11-8 loss to Boston on this date in 2000.
 He walked with the bases loaded and hit two sacrifice flies.

 July 3, 2004